Brigette-Eckert/freecodecamp-projects/02-ziplines/03-Advanced-Front-End-Dev-Projects/03-Tic-Tac-Toe/ReadMe.md

 #Future Features/To Do:
   ```
-	Add CSS animation or strikethrough line for winner
+	Look into CSS animation for winners
   ```